-Kyipup, the boy educated in England, continued to visit me frequently, and both he and Sonam gave me much interesting information concerning the new Tibetan post-office.
+KYIPUP, the boy educated in England, continued to visit me quite frequently, and both he and Sonam gave me much interesting information concerning the new Tibetan Post-Office.

-From very early times Tibet has been possessed of a government courier service, with relays of ponies carrying messengers from the capital to the most distant provinces.
-These messengers were supposed to carry only government despatches, but in some cases they could be bribed to deliver private letters as well.
-During the great reforms of the last few years the Government has sought to transform this old courier service into a regular post-office service, whereby the carrying of private letters and even packets is legalized.
-Up to the present time only twelve post-offices have been opened, the principal places being Lhasa, Shigatse, Gyangtse, Pari, and various intermediary points.
-These places are in the center of Tibet, and the outer provinces are still covered only by the old courier system.
+From very early times Tibet has been possessed of a Government courier service-with relays of ponies carrying messengers from the capital to the most distant provinces.
+These messengers were supposed to carry only Government dispatches, but in some cases they could be bribed to deliver private letters as well.
+During the great reforms of the last few years the Government has sought to transform this old courier service into a regular postal service, whereby the carrying of private letters and even packets is legalized.
+Up to the present time only twelve post-offices have been opened, the principal places being Lhasa, Shigatsé, Gyangtsé, Pari, and various intermediary points.
+These places are in the centre of Tibet, and the outer provinces are still covered only by the old courier system.